Soldier continues legacy of family service

 |0

-This work, Soldier continues legacy of family service, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldier continues legacy of family service, by Carrie Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT